 As an interior designer, you understand the power of negative space.
-You know that a room doesn't need to be filled with furniture to feel complete — sometimes the empty corners, the breathing room between pieces, is what makes a space feel intentional rather than cluttered.
+A room doesn’t need to be full to feel complete — the quiet corners and the breathing room between pieces are often what make a space feel intentional rather than cluttered.

 The same principle applies to your website portfolio.
-Yet many designers showcase their beautiful, spacious interiors on websites that feel cramped, busy, and overwhelming.
-The disconnect is striking — and it's costing you clients.
+Yet many designers showcase their beautiful, spacious interiors on websites that feel cramped and busy.
+The disconnect is subtle, but it often costs quiet opportunities.

 The Problem with Crowded Portfolios